What Is Fixed Asset Accounting? 3 Things You Need To Know

-Fixed asset accounting is the process of capitalizing the purchase cost, allocating the cost over the asset’s useful life via depreciation, and removing the fixed asset from the books following a disposal.
-We go over each in detail and provide examples below.
+Fixed asset accounting is the process of capitalizing the purchase cost, allocating the cost over the asset’s useful life via depreciation, testing the fixed asset for impairment, and removing the fixed asset from the books following a disposal.
+We go over each in detail and provide examples.

-What is a fixed asset in accounting?
-Fixed assets are long-term assets that are expected to be used for more than one operating cycle.
-They generate revenue over multiple periods; therefore, their cost should be deducted against profit over multiple periods.
+- Fixed assets are long-term assets that are expected to be used for more than one operating cycle.
+They generate revenue over multiple periods.
+Therefore, their cost should be deducted against profit over multiple periods.
+Learn more about the type of assets included as property, plant & equipment.

 1. Accounting for the Fixed Asset Cost

 The largest chunk of a fixed asset’s cost is its purchase or construction price.
 However, costs incurred to place the asset in service should also be included in the total cost of the fixed asset.
-It’s a fundamental task of bookkeeping to correctly determine the total cost of the fixed asset because this amount must be capitalized and placed on the balance sheet as an asset versus being deducted against current earnings.
-You can read our Capitalize vs Expense article to learn more about expenditures that must be capitalized.
+A fundamental bookkeeping task is to determine the total cost of the fixed asset correctly because this amount must be capitalized and placed on the balance sheet as an asset versus being deducted against current earnings.

 Land | Building | Machinery |